CodeCome

 A flat, explicit workflow

 • 1.
 Mount.
-Put the source you want to audit under src/.
+Put the source you want to audit under src/ — copied, submodule, symlink, your call.

 • 4.
 Inspect on disk.
-Findings, evidence and reports are plain files you can grep and diff.
+Findings, evidence and reports live under itemdb/ as plain files — tree itemdb/ is the dashboard.

 • 5.
 Ship.
-Generate the report or hand the workspace to a teammate.
+Generate the report with make phase-6 or hand the workspace to a teammate.

 The audit, broken into six discrete steps.